google/OpenSK/README.md

     ./setup.sh
     ```

-2. Next step is to install Tock OS as well as the OpenSK application on your
+1. Next step is to install Tock OS as well as the OpenSK application on your
-    board (**Warning**: it will erase the locally stored credentials).
+    board.
 Run:

     ```shell
     # Nordic nRF52840-DK board